Zedrion/aiml232-assignment2/README.md

 # AIML232 - Assignment 2

-A collection of machine learning experiments completed as a part of **AIML232** (2025) course projects.
+A collection of machine learning experiments completed as a part of **AIML232 - Techniques in Artificial Intelligence** (2025) course projects.

 - A2.2: Explore Central Limit Theorem with a given non-normal distribution.
 - A2.3: Explore a made-up multivariate Gaussian distribution -- correlations between its variables, Mahalanobis distance of data points, and outlier detection.